ABC News to target millennials with social video partnership

-(Reuters) - Walt Disney Co's (DIS.N) ABC News on Tuesday launched a partnership with millennial-focused video news site ATTN: to co-produce videos for social media including Facebook Inc's (FB.O) Instagram and for Twitter Inc (TWTR.N).
+(Reuters) - Walt Disney Co's (DIS.N) ABC News launched a partnership on Tuesday with ATTN:, a video news site focused on younger audiences, to co-produce videos for social media including Facebook Inc's (FB.O) Instagram and for Twitter Inc (TWTR.N).

-The two will use ABC's footage and equipment to produce stories that appeal to both companies' audiences in a short-length format.
+The two will use ABC's footage and equipment to produce short-length stories appealing to both companies' audiences.

-ATTN: Co-Founder and Editor-in-Chief Matthew Segal will join ABC News as a contributor, the companies said on Tuesday.
+ATTN: co-founder and Editor-in-Chief Matthew Segal will join ABC News as a contributor, the companies said on Tuesday.

 News networks are feeling pressure to find ways to reach younger audiences as millennials increasingly move to sites like YouTube and Hulu instead of broadcast TV.
-Only 8 percent of U.S. viewers of national broadcast television news in 2016 were in the 18-34 age bracket, according to Nielsen.
+Only 8 percent of U.S. viewers of national broadcast television news in 2016 were in the 18-34-year-old age bracket, according to Nielsen.

-Colby Smith, vice president of digital media at ABC Television Group, said the average age of viewers across ABC News' digital platforms ranged from 30 to 40, while Segal said the median age of ATTN:'s viewers was mid-to-late 20s.
+Colby Smith, vice president of digital media at ABC Television Group, said the average age of viewers across ABC News' digital platforms ranged from 30 to 40 years old, while Segal said the median age of ATTN:'s viewers was mid-to-late 20s.

 "One area where we've never homed in are big exclusives and interviews in our videos, and that's where Matthew and his team are going to focus," Smith said in an interview.